shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     ![](../media/lab-03/image150.jpg)

 18. From the Visual query menu, select **Save as view**.
 Save as view dialog opens.
 Notice the SQL query is available.
-You can review it, if you choose it.
+You can review it if you choose it.
 19. Enter **Product** as **View name**.
 20. Select **OK** to save the view.